Chris Gueffroy: Aftermath

-As compensation for her loss, the East German government allowed Karin Gueffroy to emigrate to West Berlin and visit Chris's grave in Baumschulenweg weekly, with the condition that she did not speak to western media about the incident.
+As compensation for Karin Gueffroy's loss, the East German government allowed her to go to West Berlin and visit Chris's grave in Baumschulenweg weekly, with the condition that she would not speak to Western media about the incident.
 She would take residence in the West Berlin district of Moabit, on Oldenburger Straße 36.

 The four border guards involved at the time at first obtained an award (Leistungsabzeichen der Grenztruppen) from the chief of the Grenzkommandos Mitte border guards, Erich Wöllner, and a prize of 150 East German Marks each.
 However, after the reunification of East and West Germany, they were prosecuted by the Berlin regional court.
 Two of the former border guards, Mike Schmidt (now a millwright with two children), and Peter Schmett (now an electrician with three children), were acquitted and released in January 1992, because the presiding judge, Theodor Seidel, ruled that they "did not kill and did not intend to kill".
 A third former border guard, Andreas Kuehnpast (now unemployed), received a suspended sentence of two years.
 The fourth former border guard, Ingo Heinrich (now an electronic engineer), who was responsible for the mortal shot in the heart, was at first sentenced to three and a half years of jail.
 On appeal, the Bundesgerichtshof (High Court of Justice) in 1994 reduced the penalty to a suspended sentence of two years.

 In 2000, two SED functionaries, Siegfried Lorenz and Hans-Joachim Böhme, were tried for the death of Gueffroy and two other young men, but acquitted as the judge could find no evidence that they might have been able to lift the shoot-to-kill order.
 The case was retried on 7 August 2004, and the two men were found guilty and given suspended sentences of 15 months each.
 The judge explained that the short sentences were due to the length of time since the events.
 This was the last case concerning deaths on the inner German border.

 On 21 June 2003, which would have been his 35th birthday, a monument to Gueffroy was erected on the bank of the Britz district canal.
 The monument was designed by Berlin artist Karl Biedermann.
 One of the crosses at the White Crosses memorial site next to the Reichstag building is devoted to him.

 On 13 August 2010 the Britzer Allee between Treptow and Neukölln was renamed Chris-Gueffroy-Allee.